capitalonline/cds-csi-driver/README.md

 2. Register a Storage Service in CDS
 3. Run `make test-prerequisite` to build the image and deploy the driver to your k8s cluster
 4. Run `make oss-test`

+**Block：**

+1. Make sure that you have a Kubernetes cluster accessible with `kubectl`
+2. Run `make test-prerequisite` to build the image and deploy the driver to your k8s cluster
+3. Run `make block-test`

 ## To use the NAS driver
 Examples can be found [here](!https://github.com/capitalonline/cds-csi-driver/tree/master/example/nas)